 My gardens have taken many forms over the years and I'm a firm believer that anyone can garden just about anywhere.
 When I first started out, I grew a few herbs on my windowsill because I lived in a tiny apartment and had no green space of my own.
 That little basil plant in my kitchen got me hooked!
 When we moved to a new home we joyfully ripped out the back lawn and put in raised beds for veggies.

-Now, in the shade of the forest, we enjoy an ever-expanding container garden on the deck.
+Next we lived in the shade of the forest, we enjoy an ever-expanding container garden on the deck.
 (I talk about some of my favorite plants for containers here.)

 Every year I grow as a gardener.
 And each season I learn something new- which plants thrive where I live and which don't.
 Which gardening practices work and which don't.
 After a few years I knew I needed a way to chronicle this journey and track my learnings.